Measuring Business Innovation: Metrics & KPIs

 Innovation Series (Part 5 of 5): Measuring Innovation Investment

 This final part of the business innovation series is all about measuring business innovation.
 Well, at least an approach or two.
-In short, we discuss ways to track innovation to help determine investment success, like how modern companies determine key metrics for new products and so on.
-So let’s get to it!
+In short, we discuss ways to track innovation to help determine investment success, like how modern companies determine key metrics for new products.
+So, let’s get to it!

 Links to other posts in the series: